 The website and ordering process:

-The Firstleaf website is very well organized and easy to navigate.
-The subscription and ordering process is also super easy to follow.
+The WSJ wine club website is very well organized and easy to navigate.
+The subscription and ordering process is also easy to follow.
 The website allows you to explore the wine selection through their store link at the upper left toolbar.
-This includes such information as full retail price, country of origin, pairing tips and more.
-You can also find many details about the club’s concept and their team.
+This includes such information as full retail price, country of origin, pairing tips, and more.
+You can also find many details about the club’s concept and its team.

-As part of our review process on each wine club company, our team taste a selection of wines offered by the club.
+As part of our review process on each wine club subscription service we review, our team tastes a selection of wines shipped by the club.
 Here are just some of the many wines we loved:

 J Opi Malbec 2018 – an Argentina wine from Mendoza.
-Really nice body, suited the fancy roast beef perfectly.
+Really lovely body that would suit a fancy roast beef perfectly.
 This cellar is one of the best-selling winemakers.
-This signature Malbec announced him to the world after it won a big Decanter trophy a few years back.
+The signature Malbec announced him to the world after it won a big Decanter trophy a few years back.

-Capital Z Zinfandel 2017 – this Lodi California classic had a great velvety and black berries scent to it.
-Lodi is home to California’s oldest Zinfandel vines and regarded as the state’s Zinfandel capital.
+Capital Z Zinfandel 2017 – this Lodi California classic had a great velvety and blackberries scent to it.
+Lodi is home to California’s oldest Zinfandel vines and is regarded as the state’s Zinfandel capital.

-All in all, you simply can’t afford to miss out giving this club a try!
+All in all, you simply can’t afford to miss out on giving the WSJ wine club a try!